aweirdwhale/MFMirror/README.md

 1. Debian based os

    - Fork and clone this repo
-   - At the root of the project, run `pip install -r requirements.txt` :`<details><summary>`List of dependencies used in this project`</summary>`
+   - At the root of the project, run `pip install -r requirements.txt` :`<details><summary>`List of dependencies used in this project `</summary>`

-     - tkinter with customtkinter
-     - numpy
-     - imutils
-     - pickle
-     - sklearn
-     - threading
-     - mediapipe
-     - pygame
-     - IO
-     - moviepy
-     - pytube
-     - google apis
-     - json
-     - pyttsx3
-     - wikipedia
-     - webbrowser
-     - shutil
-     - speechrecognition

-     **You will need pyaudio for this project.
+     - **You will need pyaudio for this project.
 It's a bit complicated so you may have to search on the web to install it properly :**

      ```shell
        sudo apt-get install python-pyaudio